 Today, 2.1 billion people lack access to safely managed drinking water services and 4.5 billion people lack safely managed sanitation services.
 Unsafe hygiene practices are widespread, compounding the effects on people’s health.
 Access to safe water and sanitation and sound management of freshwater ecosystems are essential to human health; environmental sustainability and economic prosperity.
-The 2030 agenda for sustainable development established WASH as a priority, embodied in sustainable development goal (SDG) 6 that has the aim to ensure availability and sustainable management of water and sanitation for all.
+The 2030 agenda for sustainable development established water, sanitation and hygiene (WASH) as a priority, embodied in sustainable development goal (SDG) 6 that has the aim to ensure availability and sustainable management of water and sanitation for all.

-Footnote 1: The WAI consists of Simavi (lead), Amref, Akvo, RAIN, WASTE (via Nedworc-STIP), IRC, Wetlands International, PRACTICA Foundation and RUAF.
+The WAI consists of Simavi (Consortium lead), Amref, Akvo, RAIN, WASTE (via Nedworc-STIP), IRC, Wetlands International, PRACTICA Foundation and RUAF (Hivos).

 The WASH SDG programme is built on three core strategic objectives:

 - increased demand for improved WASH facilities and practices through improved behaviour change interventions;

 - improved quality of service provision, thus leading to increased availability and affordability of WASH products and services which contributes to sustainable and equitable access to WASH; and

 - strengthened WASH governance and institutional framework in the sector, leading to governments enabling efficient and effective delivery of inclusive and sustainable WASH services which contributes to sustainable and equitable access to WASH.